stormont/resume/README.md

 This team was heavily focused on independent learners and workers.
 Individuals were expected to produce rapid, high-quality work, while also not being bashful to reach out to others for assistance when necessary.

+#### Member of Industrial Advisory Board at [Oregon Institute of Technology](https://www.oit.edu) (2015-09 to present)

+Board member of the IAB for Oregon Tech's Computer Systems Engineering Department.
+The IAB is the CSET department's conduit to industry, and is a significant contributor to the health and vitality of the three computer/software engineering programs.
+The IAB provides advice and counsel in the areas of program accreditation, curriculum content, laboratory resources review, career guidance, placement activities, and marketing the programs.

 #### Manager of Software Development at [PC-Doctor, Inc.](https://www.pc-doctor.com) (2015-05 to 2015-11)

 My role as a manager of software development was an extension of my pre-existing role as a technical lead of the bundle OEM team ('Senior Software Engineer and Team Lead at PC-Doctor, Inc.').
 In addition to my prior role, my responsibilities included hiring, technical planning at a staff level for driving corporate objectives, and establishing roadmaps for that development.